tscanlin/developers.optimizely.com/src/content/server/reference/core/4-get.md

       var variation = optimizely.getVariation(experimentKey, userId);
 ---

-If you've already called `activate` and would like to retrieve the current variation assignment for a given experiment and user, without sending a duplicate network request to Optimizely, you can use the code shown at right.
+If you've already called `activate` and would like to retrieve the current variation assignment for a given experiment and user, without sending a duplicate network request to Optimizely, you can use `get_variation` as shown in the code shown at right.